-Interest expense increased to \$99 million in 2000 from \$88 million in 1999, primarily due to a reversal of interest expense related to income-tax issues in 1999 as a result of favorable income-tax rulings, partially offset by lower interest expense on long-term debt due to lower long-term debt balances during 2000.
-Interest expense was \$70 million for 1998.
-The increase in interest expense in 1999 compared to 1998 is primarily due to higher interest expense on loans to affiliates, partially offset by the reversal of interest expense noted above.
+Interest expense for 2000 increased to \$74 million from \$60 million in 1999, primarily due to a reversal of interest expense related to income-tax issues in 1999 as a result of favorable income-tax rulings, partially offset by lower interest expense on long-term debt due to lower average long-term debt balances during 2000.
+Interest expense was \$80 million for 1998.
+The decrease of \$20 million in 1999 was primarily due to the reversal of interest expense noted above.